-- train and support staff e.g. in delivering the programme or focusing on a specific group need
+train and support staff e.g. in delivering the programme or focusing on a specific group need

-- deliver groupwork e.g. Oxbridge preparation or studying abroad;
+deliver groupwork e.g. Oxbridge preparation or studying abroad;

-- deliver 1-1 guidance for any age group, using tools such as your own program or Morrisby online;
+deliver 1-1 guidance for any age group, using tools such as your own program or Morrisby online;

-- evaluate provision or advise on an evaluation schedule.
+evaluate provision or advise on an evaluation schedule.

-Best practice is recognised through career accreditation frameworks which are now recommended in 2017 statutory guidance.
-I co-wrote and currently support and assess schools with Career Mark which is one of 11 UK career accreditation frameworks licensed by the Quality in Careers Standard.
+Best practice is recognised through career accreditation frameworks which are now recommended in 2018 statutory guidance.
+I co-wrote and currently support and assess schools with Career Mark which is one of one of 10 Licensed Awarding Bodies delivering the Quality in Careers Standard.
 If you would like to understand what it means to work towards a quality award and prepare for assessment, do get in touch.

-A free toolkit is available to download.
+A free careers leader toolkit is available to download.
 This comprehensively guides new and experienced careers leaders in providing CEIAG that meets the Quality in Careers Standard.
 I wrote the toolkit for national software company, CASCAID.
 Down load it here.